 Note that pip install webbpsf only installs the program code.
-If you install via pip, you must manually download and install the data files, as :ref:'described <data_install>' below.
+If you install via pip, you must manually download and install the data files, as described below.
 To obtain source spectra for calculations, you should also follow installation instructions for pysynphot.